Tim Brown (American football): College career

 Brown chose the University of Notre Dame and played there from 1984 to 1987, earning the nickname "Touchdown Timmy."
 In his first year, he set a freshman record with twenty-eight receptions.
 As a junior, he set a record with 1,937 all-purpose yards.
 Offensively he ran for 254 yards with 2 TD and caught 45 passes for 910 yards with 5 TD.
 During 1987, Brown caught 34 passes for 846 yards, returned 34 punts for 401 yards, rushed for 144 yards, gained 456 yards on 23 kickoff returns, and scored eight touchdowns.
 Brown finished his career at Notre Dame with 137 receptions for 2,493 yards, a school-record 5,024 all-purpose yards, and 22 touchdowns.
 However, just as in high school, Brown's team achieved limited success, with a 25–21 record over his four seasons, and an 0–2 record in bowl games.
 But in the year after Brown graduated (1988), Notre Dame won the national title.

-Brown was named an All-American twice and won the 1987 Heisman Trophy, becoming the first wide receiver ever to win that award.
+Brown was named an All-American twice and won the 1987 Heisman Trophy, becoming the first pure wide receiver ever to win that award.
 As of 2020, Woodrow Wilson High School is still the only public high school with two Heisman Trophy winners.

 When Brown graduated, he held 19 individual school records.

 In 1989, Brown and Davey O'Brien were inducted together as members of the initial class of the Woodrow Wilson High School Hall of Fame, created in celebration of the school's 60th Anniversary.

 In 2009, Brown was inducted into the College Football Hall of Fame.

 In January 2012, Brown received the Silver Anniversary Award from the NCAA in recognition of his myriad athletic and professional accomplishments.